The Toucan Music story

 After only a few weeks on MP3.com it was clear that putting MP3 tracks online was the way forward and, at the beginning of 2000, Frantik launched a new website with a new logo (pictured) to replace the ball logo.
 By May 2000 all Frantik Music artists - by this time including Redmann and several others - were on the MP3.com and Vitaminic music sites, and by 2001 Hyperterminal's "Seeking You" achieved number 1 status on Vitaminic UK by gaining the most downloads out of any track on the site.
 By the end of 2002, Frantik Music artists were diversify into producing more varied styles of music.
 Psychadelik Pedestrian's 'Night Beach' became our first successful chillout track, inspiring other artists to try and emulate this success.
 Frantik artists held the top four places on the Vitaminic downtempo chart in September 2002.

-In recent years, Toucan has continued to diversify, recruiting some innovative guest artists for a variety of releases, including Fioko, Yakoozai, sea.envy, Vibemaster B and more.
-While some of the stalwarts from Toucan's early days have gone on to bigger things (enter Risey, now better known as a commercial artist by his real name of Ryan Anthony), and some have stopped music production altogether, a few still remain such as Redmann and Dave Kent.
-In 2011, Toucan first started seriously promoting music for use in online videos under Creative Commons licences, a venture which has proved successful with Toucan tracks being featured in over 2,000 YouTube videos as of 2013.
+Toucan continued to diversify, recruiting some innovative guest artists for a variety of releases, including Fioko, Yakoozai, sea.envy, Vibemaster B and more.
+While some of the stalwarts from Toucan's early days have gone on to bigger things (enter Risey, now better known as a commercial artist by his real name of Ryan Anthony), and some have stopped music production altogether, a few still remain such as Psychadelik Pedestrian and Marc Burt.
+In 2011, Toucan first started promoting music for use in online videos, a venture which has proved successful with Toucan tracks being featured in over 2,000 YouTube videos by 2013.
 In 2012, Toucan joined Jamendo Pro, a music licensing website, which allows tracks to be licenced for commercial use, something normally restricted by our Creative Commons licences.
 This allows the Toucan netlabel to be sustainable, and to continue to give away free music for non-commercial use.

 The Frantik Records website was launched on 24th October 1997.
 The site was a very basic affair with three or four pages giving information about artists and tracks.
 WAV sound clips were added on 11th November 1997.
 The early website continued in a similar manner for several years, with the whole site being relaunched in Flash in 1999 - a cutting edge technology back then!
 In early 2000, the whole website was completely overhauled to make it more friendly for search engines and a new Frantik Music logo was introduced.
 In 2001, Frantik even attempted a brief and unsuccessful attempt to enter the world of ringtones!

-The website continued in a similar style even when the Toucan Music name was first used in 2004, with the next big change taking place in 2005 when Toucan became a netlabel.
-The current logo was introduced for the first time in summer 2005, and the last remaining element of the original Frantik site - the Guestbook, which had been online since 1997 - was sadly closed in 2006 following a spam problem.
+The website continued in a similar style when the Toucan Music name was first used in 2004, with the next big change taking place in 2005 when Toucan became a netlabel offering free downloads direct on the site.
+The Toucan logo was introduced for the first time in summer 2005, and the last remaining element of the original Frantik site - the Guestbook, which had been online since 1997 - was sadly closed in 2006 following a spam problem.
 A revamped website was launched on 1st January 2007, introducing the tabbed menu for the first time, with minor changes following in 2010 and 2013.
-The current website was introduced in 2015, following an extensive redesign using Bootstrap to make the code more mobile friendly and support the increasing range of smartphones and tablets now making up a significant portion of our audience.
+The website was refreshed in 2015, following an extensive redesign using Bootstrap to make the code more mobile friendly and support the increasing range of smartphones and tablets now making up a significant portion of our audience.
+The current site was launched in February 2023, alongside a brand new logo and colour theme.